What is a deductible for pet insurance?

 Your total out-of-pocket expenses = $300

-Deductible amounts can range anywhere from $0 to $1,000, depending on the insurer.
-There are also different types of pet insurance deductibles which can affect how much you pay out of pocket for covered care.
+There are two different types of pet insurance deductibles that can affect how much you pay out of pocket for covered care.

 What is a pet insurance annual limit?

-Your pet insurance policy's annual limit is the maximum amount your insurer will pay for covered expenses within a 12-month period, after you've met your annual deductible.
+Your pet insurance policy's annual limit is the maximum amount your insurer will pay for covered expenses within a 12-month period after you've met your annual deductible.
 If your covered expenses exceed your annual limit, you'll pay the remainder of your vet bills out of pocket.

 Pro tip: